Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULTBetter is a full palm of quiet
+ULTBetter is a fullness of a palm with quiet

 BSBBetter one handful with tranquility